Ginogeo/Neural_Networks/README.md

 # Neural_Networks
- Just learned more about Machine learning and made a convoutional neural network(CNN)
+ Just learned more about Machine learning and made a convolutional neural network(CNN)